rhythmus/scratch/proposal.md

 This system uses CVC and VCV for alternating bytes.
 The disadvantage is that we now have three syllables per two-byte address.
 The advantage is that we avoid having to avoid bad-sounding consonant clusters altogether.

-    onsets:           p t k b d g m n f s h l
+    onsets:           p t k b d g m n v z h l
     nucleii:          a e i o u
-    codas:            p t k b d g m n v z y r
+    codas:            p t k b d g m n f s y r

-A single byte follows the pattern onset-nucleus-coda and a double-byte word follows the pattern onset-nucleus-coda-nucleus-coda-nucleus.
+A single byte follows the pattern onset-nucleus-coda and a double-byte word follows the pattern onset-nucleus-coda-nucleus-onset-nucleus.
 Note the pairs f/v, s/z, and l/r, h/y - this is to avoid ambiguous pronunciations.

 Mnemnion, I'm sorry, I have to use the letter e - a VCV group would only have 192 combinations if we only used a, i, o, and u as per your proposal.

 #### MORE DETAILS PLEASE

 - f/v: In this instance I have simply paired /f/ (the voiceless labiodental fricative) with its voiced counterpart, /v/.
 I am tempted to drop this altogether, as so many languages have massive trouble with /v/.
 Japanese speakers tend to turn it into a /b/, rather than an /f/, for instance.
 - s/z: I have done the same here - /z/ is simply /s/'s voiced counterpart.
-Romance languages (English too) tend to turn /s/ into /z/ often, especially in the middle of the word, so I have relegated /s/ to onsets and /z/ to codas.
+Romance languages (English too) tend to turn /s/ into /z/ often, so I have relegated /z/ to onsets and /s/ to codas.
 - h/y: I doubt these two letters will ever be confused with one another but it felt aesthetically *right* to keep /h/ at the start and /j/ in the middle of the word.
 - l/r: Me so solly.